 A quick turn-around or response time is vital to ensure that the prospect chooses you over your competitors.
 Be present with the answers to potential customers’ questions, and engage them to figure out how they like to buy instead of subjecting them to the way you want to sell.

-Here are four tried-and-tested strategies to shorten sales cycles for your business.
+Here are four tried-and-tested strategies to shorten sales cycles and drive revenue for your business.

 Nearly 96% of all your website’s visitors are only window shopping.
 They won’t convert, no matter how hard you work on them.